If you program in C/C++, you have many options to read files:

 - Finally, you can use memory mapping.
 Instead of reading blocks of data, you map the content of the file to a pointer and the operating system is responsible with filling in the data.
 It has the reputation to be very fast because the data on disk can be mapped directly to memory without any undue copying.
-However, in my experience, it is also less stable: you are unlikely to cause a segmentation fault with fread or ifstream, but the slightest mistake with memory mapping and your program can crash.
+However, in my experience, it is also less stable: you are unlikely to cause a bus error with fread or ifstream, but the slightest mistake with memory mapping and your program can crash.

 |method||millions of int. per s|

 As usual, my benchmark code is available for inspection.
 I used a Linux desktop with an Intel Core i7 processor and GCC 4.7 with the -O3 flag for my tests.